younata/coz-e/src/build_log/chapter_4.md

 As you can see, it turned out fine.
 I did go back to using polyester peel ply for the aft side of the front seatback.
 Which also turned out fine and was relatively easy to pull out.

-I identified a number of inconsistencies in the epoxy cure on both sides, and will be drilling holes and injecting epoxy into them once it warms up and I'm sure the injected epoxy will correctly cure.

 ## F-28 Bulkhead

 Status: Finished! ✅